Learn about business insurance requirements and the most common policies for general contractors in Texas.

 Professional liability insurance provides protection when a general contractor is sued for a professional mistake, such as missing a deadline on a construction project.
 This policy is also called errors and omissions insurance (E&O).

-According to an analysis of Insureon applications, the typical general contractor in Texas can expect to pay slightly more than the national median for most types of business insurance.
+According to an analysis of Insureon applications, the typical general contractor in Texas can expect to pay slightly more than the national average for most types of business insurance.

 To make the application go quicker, have this information ready: